Skip to main content

 • WORKFLOW_DEPLOY: Create workflow labels, deploy workflow changes

-• DATASET_EDIT: Create and manage datasets and dataset groups
+• DATASET_CREATE: Create and duplicate datasets and dataset groups

-• REPORT_EDIT: Create, edit, and run reports and evaluations
+• REPORT_EDIT: Edit and run reports and evaluations

 • METADATA_EDIT: Edit metadata associated with requests